nixworks/public/news/2012/07/8/README.md

 ##### Interior Ministry
 ### [The Saudi Ministry of Interior reports that a prominent Shi'ite Muslim cleric, Sheikh Nimr al Nimr, is arrested in the Qatif region of the Eastern Province after being shot in the leg by police in an exchange of fire. ](/news/2012/07/8/the-saudi-ministry-of-interior-reports-that-a-prominent-shi-ite-muslim-cleric-sheikh-nimr-al-nimr-is-arrested-in-the-qatif-region-of-the-e.md)
-_Context: Qatif, Interior Ministry, Shi'ite Muslim, Eastern Province, Nimr al-Nimr_
+_Context: Nimr al-Nimr, Qatif, Shi'ite Muslim, Interior Ministry, Eastern Province_

 ##### Ernest Borgnine
 ### [American actor Ernest Borgnine, winner of an Academy Award in the film "Marty", dies at the age of 95. ](/news/2012/07/8/american-actor-ernest-borgnine-winner-of-an-academy-award-in-the-film-marty-dies-at-the-age-of-95.md)
-_Context: Ernest Borgnine, Academy Award, Marty_
+_Context: Academy Award, Ernest Borgnine, Marty_

 ##### Russian President
 ### [The President of Russia Vladimir Putin orders an inquiry into flash floods that have claimed at least 150 lives in the Krasnodar region. ](/news/2012/07/8/the-president-of-russia-vladimir-putin-orders-an-inquiry-into-flash-floods-that-have-claimed-at-least-150-lives-in-the-krasnodar-region.md)